Effectiveness of Different Oral Hygiene Practices in Preventing Periodontal Diseases among Diabetic Patients

 Abstract

-Background: Diabetes mellitus is a vicious system and exacerbates multitude of periodontal diseases due to impaired immune immune response, defense systems and their ability to repair.
+Background: Diabetes mellitus is a vicious system and exacerbates a multitude of periodontal diseases due to impaired immune response, defense systems and their ability to repair.
 The realization that diabetic patients face a higher risk for severe periodontal complications underscores the importance of good oral hygiene practices and regular dental maintenance to manage their periodontal health.

-Study Design:: A Cross-Sectional Study.
+Study design A Cross-Sectional Study.

-Duration and place of study.
-Department of Oral and maxillofacial surgery Bacha Khan college of dentistry Mardan from 05 jan 2023 to 05 jan 2024
+Duration and Place of Study.
+Department of Oral and Maxillofacial Surgery Bacha Khan College of Dentistry Mardan from 05 Jan 2023 to 05 Jan 2024

-Results :The mean age of the participants was 52.4 years (SD, 6.8 years).
-A mean reduction of 1.2 (SD = 0.4) for Group A (brushing only), a mean reduction of PI: 1.6(SD =3 /PI :11 ) was the maximal where as with combination agent i.e, mouth wash more effect is seen than manual oral hygiene method which showed significant difference in reduces plaque adhesion, it reduced by this intervention album group B and final additional use floss did not add apparent benefit to this from resistance he last completed due along [Table/Fig-5].
+Results The mean age of the participants was 52.4 years (SD, 6.8 years).
+A mean reduction of 1.2 (SD = 0.4) for Group A (brushing only), a mean decrease of PI: 1.6(SD =3 /PI:11 ) was the maximal, whereas with combination agents, i.e., mouthwashes, more effect is seen than manual oral hygiene method which showed a significant difference in reduces plaque adhesion, it reduced by this intervention album group B and final additional use floss did not add apparent benefit to this from resistance he last completed due along [Table/Fig-5].
 Differences in effectiveness between the oral hygiene practices also reached statistical significance (p<0.01).

 Keywords: Diabetes, Periodontal Disease, Oral Hygiene, Prevention